area17/twill/docs/.sections/crud-modules.md

             'visible' => false, // will be available from the columns settings dropdown ],
         'relationName' => [ // relation column
-            'title' => 'Relation name',
+            // Take a look at the example in the next section fot the implementation of the sort 'title' => 'Relation name',
             'sort' => true,
             'relationship' => 'relationName',